-In fact, you have already found it, through actions that serve others.
-You may have found a cause, or it is possible that part of your obligations and responsibilities are to serve others, to attend to their needs or expectations.
-Perhaps your work, family, perhaps relationships, form part of your reality and may use up your available energy - and you perceive this as your service.
+YOUR SMI RESPONSES INDICATE THAT you have already found your purpose in life, through actions that serve others.

+It is possible that a large part of your daily obligations and responsibilities are, in fact, in service to others, attending to their needs or expectations.
+You may have found a cause that you care for, or perhaps it's your work, family, and relationships that form a large part of your reality, and you perceive this as your service.
 How does this make you feel?
-Do these activities feel like your "calling", or like an obligation that lands upon you?

-Sometimes we don't see that we had a choice, and that may place an extra burden on us, which is perceived very differently than when we intentionally decide and choose where and how to "serve".
+Do these activities feel like your "calling," or like an obligation that lands upon you?
+Sometimes we don't see that we have a choice, and this may place an extra burden on us, which is perceived very differently than when we intentionally decide and choose where and how to "serve."

-We cannot comment on how you feel about this topic, since you indicated (by choosing "neither") that you did not feel represented by either of the available options.
+We cannot comment on how you think or feel about this topic, since you indicated (by choosing "neither") that you did not feel represented by any of the available options.

-/THINK ABOUT HOW YOU CAN FURTHER LEVERAGE YOUR STRENGTHS AND MANAGE SOME OF THE LIMITATIONS WHICH MAY BE HOLDING YOU BACK:
+/THINK ABOUT HOW YOU CAN LEVERAGE YOUR STRENGTHS AND MANAGE SOME OF THE LIMITATIONS WHICH MAY BE HOLDING YOU BACK:

 Research has shown that individuals who engage in activities of service to the community, volunteering or some kind of initiative for the greater good have a higher sense of wellbeing than those who do not.
 This includes benefits to health, feelings of joy, increased self-esteem, and personal satisfaction.
-Is this your case?

-Perhaps you have experienced that focusing on the extreme demands of your life sometimes takes a toll on your health, your mood, creating tension or anxiety, disrupts your sleep or impacts how you interact with others.
+Have you personally experienced this?
+Or perhaps focusing on the demands of your life does take a toll on your health, your mood, creates tension or anxiety, disrupts your sleep or impacts how you interact with others.

-Does it happen to you that you don't feel happy with yourself or with others?
-If so, have you asked yourself what you could do to feel better, to lower your stress?
-Perhaps you have, but the answer you found may have been that as long as your demands remain high, there is not much you can do.
+If this is the case, have you asked yourself what you could do to feel better, to lower your stress?
+Perhaps you have, but the answer you found may have been as long as your demands remain high, there is not much you can do.